tytydraco/yessleep/out/I_Think_My_Dead_Father_Was_My_DD.md

-I had no issue pulling into a tiny town just before nightfall, and not wanting to risk my luck turning on the other side of the mountain Remembering the cash burning a hole in my pocket, I sent a text to my cousin telling him I would be there first thing in the morning and rented a room for the night.
+I had no issue pulling into a tiny town just before nightfall, and not wanting to risk my luck turning on the other side of the mountain.
+Upon remembering the cash burning a hole in my pocket, I sent a text to my cousin telling him I would be there first thing in the morning and rented a room for the night.